iAM9/Python-workspace/thumbs/README.md

-Provides a convenient way to quickly go through mutliple videos without actually viewing them.
+Provides a convenient way to quickly go through multiple videos without actually viewing them.

 - Scans through video files in a directory.
 - Grabs a beginning, middle and an ending frame of the each video file.